vaclovas2020/poem/README.md

 This project is based on Go and use gRPC framework for backend web services.
 By developing this project, I learned:
 1. How to create gRPC services using Go and protoc (Protocol Buffer Compiler).
+[Go to source code](https://github.com/vaclovas2020/poem/blob/main/poems/poems.proto)
 2. How to write Go tests.
+[Go to source code](https://github.com/vaclovas2020/poem/blob/main/poem_test.go)
 3. How to create CLI subcommands.
+[Go to source code](https://github.com/vaclovas2020/poem/blob/main/cmd/subcommands/subcommands.go)
 4. How to create generic function to handle multiple types.
 [Go to source code](https://github.com/vaclovas2020/poem/blob/main/cmd/subcommands/adminserver/db_exec.go)

 Build application: